babashka/cli/README.md

   familiar with `clj -X`, read the docs [here](https://clojure.org/reference/clojure_cli#use_fn).
-- But with a better UX by not having to use quotes on the command line as a result of having to pass EDN directly: `:dir foo` instead of `:dir '"foo"'` or who knows how to write the latter in `cmd.exe` or Powershell.
+- But with a better UX by not having to use quotes on the command line as a result of having to pass EDN directly: `--dir foo` instead of `:dir '"foo"'` (or who knows how to write the latter in `cmd.exe` or Powershell?).
 - By default, employ an open world assumption: passing extra arguments does not break and arguments can be re-used in multiple contexts.
 - But also support incremental restrictions and validations as a form of polishing a CLI for production use.

-Both `:` and `--` are supported as the initial characters of a named option, but cannot be mixed.
-See [options](#options) for more details.

 See [clojure CLI](#clojure-cli) for how to turn your exec functions into CLIs.